AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

 ## Setting Up the Config

 To use the BDA investigations feature, you need to establish a Truth Bullets (or whatever your RP calls them) channel, so that the bot knows where to send publicly discoverable Truth Bullets.
-To do that, select the `/bullet-config channel` command, _use the channel option_, and select the channel you want Truth Bullets to go in.
+To do that, select the `/bullet-config channel set` command and select the channel you want Truth Bullets to go in.

 And you're technically ready!
 However, there are other commands worth noting:

-* `/bullet-config best-finder` can be used to set a roll given to the people who find the most Truth Bullets.
-If this is not given, no role will be handed out to those who find the most, though as of right now, a message for who sent the most is still sent.
+* `/bullet-config best-finder` can be used to set a role given to the people who find the most Truth Bullets.
+If this is not given, no role will be handed out to those who find the most.
 * `/bullet-config announce-best-finders` toggles whether or not the bot will announce who found the most Truth Bullets at the end of an investigation.
 This is on by default.
 * `/bullet-config mode` allows you to change how Truth Bullets can be discovered.
 By default, they can be discovered through sending messages and through `/bda-investigate`, but you can change this so that only `/bda-investigate` works.
 * `/bullet-config thread-behavior` adjusts how threads are handled during investigations.
 By default, threads are treated as separate channels, but you can change this so that they inherit the parent channel's Truth Bullets.